-- 1. The Title IX Coordinator must dismiss the formal complaint if the Title IX Coordinator determines any of the following situations apply: - (a) The alleged conduct, even if proved, would not satisfy the definition of "sexual misconduct" or "retaliation" in this policy; - (b) The alleged conduct did not occur in the College's education programs or activities; or - (c) The alleged conduct did not harm a person located in the United States when the alleged conduct occurred. - 2.
-The Title IX Coordinator may, but is not required to, dismiss a formal complaint at any time during the investigation or hearing process, under the following circumstances: - (a) The complainant withdraws the formal complaint in a writing that also expresses the complainant's desire to conclude the grievance process; - (b) The respondent is no longer enrolled as a student or employed by the College; or
+- 1. The Title IX Coordinator must dismiss the formal complaint if the Title IX Coordinator determines any of the following situations apply: - (a) The alleged conduct, even if proved, would not satisfy the definition of "sexual misconduct" or "retaliation" in this policy;21 - (b) The alleged conduct did not occur in the College's education programs or activities:22 or - (c) The alleged conduct did not harm a person located in the United States when the alleged conduct occurred. - 2.
+The Title IX Coordinator may, but is not required to, dismiss a formal complaint at any time during the investigation or hearing process, under the following circumstances: - (a) The complainant withdraws the formal complaint in a writing that also expresses the complainant's desire to conclude the grievance process; - (b) The respondent is no longer enrolled as a student or employed by the College; or - (c) The Title IX Coordinator determines that specific circumstances prevent the College from gathering or presenting sufficient evidence to reach a determination regarding the allegations in the formal complaint. - 3.
+Any party may file an appeal of the Title IX Coordinator's decision to dismiss a formal complaint. - (a) Any such appeal must be filed, in writing, with the Title IX Coordinator within three days of the issuance of the Title IX Coordinator's decision. - (i) The appeal may contain a written statement explaining the reasons why the appealing party believes the Title IX Coordinator's decision should be reversed.

-&lt;sup>12 See Part II.J above.
+21 See Part II.J above.

-&lt;sup>13 See Part IV.A.1-3 above.
+22 See Part IV.A.1-3 above.